kanindepratiksha/Requirements-Analyst-Agent/README.md

 ├── sample_output.json    # Generated structured requirements output
 └── README.md             # Project documentation
 ```
-The user story is read from sample_input.json by main.py.
+-The user story is read from sample_input.json by main.py.
-agent.py analyzes the user story and extracts structured requirements.
+-agent.py analyzes the user story and extracts structured requirements.
-The generated output is written to sample_output.json.
+-The generated output is written to sample_output.json.

 ---